 Let’s say you lose a month of your life, how does that compare to 25 minutes a day?
 You see, when you don’t do the important things, the urgent things weigh a lot more of your time.
 If you’re checking your company’s financials and you have financial systems set in place, now you don’t have to make those urgent deposits.
 Now you don’t have to do those things where you’re managing cash flow last second because you have systems in place to do those things.

 If you have a sales funnel set up within your business that’s bringing customers in on a regular basis, you don’t have to do those urgent things like scrambling last second.
 So it’s the importance versus the urgency.

 But here’s what I want you to understand if you knock out three important things each day, here’s what will happen.
-Let’s assume, one of those is for tomorrow, one of those will vote an urgent thing tomorrow, one will vote an urgent thing next week and one will vote an urgent thing next month.
-Here’s where this becomes incredibly powerful, now tomorrow comes around and let’s say you normally have 10 urgent things to do.
+Let’s assume, one of those is for tomorrow, one of those will be an urgent thing tomorrow, one will be an urgent thing next week and one will be an urgent thing next month.
+Here’s where this becomes incredibly powerful> Now tomorrow comes around and let’s say you normally have 10 urgent things to do.

 Build Positive Momentum by Doing More and More of These Tasks

-Now of course we all have different numbers and probably a lot more than 10, but let’s say you have 10, now keep in mind you’ve now knocked one of those out which means you technically have nine urgent things to do.
-Which means that now, not only you can do three important things today but technically you could do four.
+Now, of course, we all have different numbers and probably a lot more than 10, but let’s say you have 10, now keep in mind you’ve now knocked one of those out which means you technically have nine urgent things to do.
+This means that now, not only you can do three important things today but technically you could do four.
 You could get four important things done today instead of three.